Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_apache_airflow/data_engineering_with_apache_airflow.md

 Now, let's go back to our project ```dbt_airflow``` > ```dbt```that we set up previously in step 1.

-We will set up a few configurations for the respective files below
+We will set up a few configurations for the respective files below.
+Please note for the ```dbt_yml``` you just need to replace the models section

 profiles.yml
 ```yml